-VAT Grouping is possible under Article 32 of the VAT Laws.
+VAT Grouping is possible under Article 32 of the VAT Law.
 Group registration is optional in Cyprus.

-The wording of Article 32 of the VAT Laws follows the exact wording of Article 11 of the EU VAT Directive, and includes definitions for financial, economic and organisational links as stated below.
+The wording of Article 32 of the VAT Law follows the exact wording of Article 11 of the EU VAT Directive, and includes definitions for financial, economic and organisational links as stated below.
 These criteria are interpreted strictly by the Tax Department, making it more difficult to prove the existence of a group for VAT grouping purposes.

-- Financial links exist where one entity controls, either directly or indirectly, the other, or if all entities to be included in the group are controlled by a common third person. - Economic links exist where the main economic activity of members are alike, or complementary, or mutually combined, or mutually - Organisational links exist where group members are under common management.
+- Financial links exist where one entity controls, either directly or indirectly, the other, or if all entities to be included in the group are controlled by a common third person. - Economic links exist where the main economic activity of members are alike, or complementary, or mutually combined, or mutually beneficial. - Organisational links exist where group members are under common management.

-Although the VAT Laws state that only taxable legal persons incorporated in Cyprus may be part of a VAT Group, the Tax Department issued on 12.01.2018 interpretive circular EE221 which clarifies that other establishments (such as fixed establishments) carrying out economic activity in Cyprus may form part of a VAT Group.
-"Pure" holding companies or companies exclusively involved in exempt supplies with no right of deduction of input VAT are not allowed to join VAT Groups.
+Although the VAT Law states that only taxable legal persons incorporated in Cyprus may be part of a VAT Group, the Tax Department issued on 12.01.2018 Interpretive Circular EE221 which clarifies that other establishments (such as fixed establishments) carrying out economic activity in Cyprus may form part of a VAT Group.
+"Pure" holding companies or companies exclusively involved in exempt supplies with no right of deduction of input VAT are not allowed to join VAT Groups, contrary to the judgment of the European Court of Justice in Commission vs Ireland (C-85/11 [2013]).
 Members of the group are jointly and severally liable for any VAT, interest and penalties that may be imposed.
-The supplies of goods or services between the members of a VAT group are ignored for VAT
+The supplies of goods or services between the members of a VAT group are ignored for VAT purposes.